2015–2016 stock market selloff: Initial decline and bounce back in 2015

 In Europe, the main stock markets dropped at least 3% on August 24.
 The FTSE lost -4.4% (£78bn) but upon opening on August 25, shot up 116 points (1.97%).

 The DJIA opened 1,000 points lower on August 24, but gained nearly half of it back in the first 30 minutes.
 The New York Times used the term "upheaval" to describe the market situation.
 It remained down 588 points at the close of trading.
 Hedge funds, which, for the most part, had long positions on the eve of the downturn, suffered substantial losses as stocks such as Apple, Citigroup, Facebook and Amazon lost value.

-Stock market performance on Tuesday, August 25, 2015

-On Tuesday, August 25, 2015, the DJIA rose 442 points in early trading but plunged again in the last hour of trading, leaving the DJIA another 204 points off from its opening level.
-U.S. markets recovered 4% the next day and recouped the losses in October.
+The BSE SENSEX fell 1,600 points on August 24 as the rupee fell to 66.69 per dollar.

 Tuesday, August 25, was another day of sharp losses on the SSE Composite Index, which dropped 7.6%, making a 40% downturn in the market since June.
 The two day loss for the SSE Composite Index was over 15%.

-The BSE SENSEX fell 1,600 points on August 24 as the rupee fell to 66.69 per dollar.

-Also on August 25, Asian and European markets finished higher, and the day began with a major 440 point upsurge for the DJIA; however, the gains turned to losses, with the DJIA plunging in the final hour to lose over 200 points for the day (1.3%).
+Meanwhile, Asian and European markets finished higher, and the day began with a major 440 point upsurge for the DJIA; however, the gains turned to losses, with the DJIA plunging in the final hour to lose over 200 points for the day (1.3%).